 The Transmitted (TX) page displays the following graph of packets transmitted from the Switch.
-To select a port to view these statistics for, use the Port drop-down menu.
-You may also use the real-time graphic of the Switch at the top of the web page by simply clicking on a port.
+To select a port to view these statistics for, use the Port pull-down menu.
+The user may also use the real-time graphic of the Switch at the top of the web page by simply clicking on a port.

-Figure 4.118 - Monitoring > Packets > Transmitted (TX) (line graph for Bytes and Packets)
+Figure 5.110 - Monitoring > Packets > Transmitted (TX) (line graph for Bytes and Packets)